The Gonality of Queen's Graphs: Toroidal queen's graphs

+Now we argue, given that $r_i$ has at most $2m-5$ chips, that at least $m-1$ vertices in row $r_i$ burn.
+Suppose not; then exactly $k$ burn for some $2\leq k\leq m-2$.
+For the burning process to stabilize, each unburned vertex must have at least $k$ chips, so there are at least $k(m-k)$ chips on the unburned vertices.
+Since the expression $k(m-k)$ is concave down in $k$, this expression is minimized at $2m-4$, when $k\in\{2,m-2\}$.
+This is more chips than are on the row, a contradiction.
+Thus at least $m-1$ vertices in row $r_i$ burn.

-\begin{itemize} \item[(1)] The vertices \(q\) and \(v\) are in the same row (necessarily not a poorest one).
-Every row has at least \(m-1\) chips, meaning that the most chips a row could possibly have is \(mn-\alpha(TQ_{m,n})-(m-1)(n-1)=m+n-\alpha(TQ_{m,n})-1\).
-If \(m=n\), this is at most \(n+n-(n-2)-1=n+1\); and if \(m\neq n\), this is equal to \(m+n-\gcd(m,n)-2\leq m+n-4\leq 2m-5\).
-By the argument from Lemma \ref{lemma:burning_complete}, there are not enough chips for the fire to stabilize on that row with more than one unburned vertex.
-With all of this row (sans perhaps one vertex) burning, most of row \(r_i\) will burn (at least \(2\) burning edges coming from each vertex in \(q\)'s row), and then all of it will burn from its own internal fire.
+With all of this row (sans perhaps one vertex) burning, most of a poorest row will burn (at least \(2\) burning edges coming from each vertex in \(q\)'s row), and then all of it will burn from its own internal fire.

+Now we handle the case of $n=m=4$.
+Since there are at least two poorest rows, each with $m-1=3$ chips, we know row $r_i$ must be adjacent to a poorest row, without loss of generality $r_{i+1}$ (as there are three other rows, and it is adjacent to two of them).
+Regardless of the placement of $q$ and $v$ in $r_i$, they have two mutual neighbors in $r_{i+1}$, both of which will burn (each has at most one chip, and two incident burning edges).
+The other two vertices in $r_{i+1}$ burn as well (again, each has at most one chip, now more than two incident burning edges).
+Thus we have burned a poorest row.

 \item[(2)] The vertices \(q\) and \(v\) are in the same column.
 Running Dhar's will burn the poorest row's vertex in that column, since it has at most \(1\) chip.
 At least one of \(q\) and \(v\) is not in that poorest row, and will have edges going to some of those vertices, meaning more vertices in the poorest row will burn, leading to the whole row burning.